davidberard98/gpumode-trimul/index.md

 As stated in the problem remarks, it's quite difficult to fuse this into a single kernel efficiently.
 The layernorm reductions encourage certain blocking strategies, while the matmuls encourage others.

-So I decided to skip the "perfect fusion" approach and start with easier, incremental optimizations.
+So I decided to avoid having to think about these tradeoffs and start with easier, incremental optimizations in sections of the problem with similar properties.

 **Testing configuration:** For most of my local testing and the performance numbers below, I used `seq_len=512`, `batch_size=2`, `dim=384`, `hidden_dim=128` on H100.
 Note - these numbers are different from the geomean numbers reported on the leaderboard (1088us for B200, 1371us for H100)